2013 Dodge Charger Expert Review:Autoblog

 Options As Tested

-29P Charger R/T Plus Group ($2000), security alarm, Nappa leather seats, heated second-row seats, 8-way power driver and passenger seats, driver/passenger 4-way power lumbar support, heated/cooled front seats, front overhead LED lighting, driver and passenger lower LED lamps, 180-amp alternator; Driver Confidence Group ($995), blind-spot monitoring, rear cross path detection, high-intensity headlamps, exterior mirrors with courtesy lamps, rain-sensing wipers and smart-beam headlamps; Driver Convenience Group ($575), heated and ventilated front seats with driver memory, power-adjustable heated mirrors with memory, power-adjustable pedals with memory, power tilt/telescoping steering column with memory; Navigation/Rear Back-Up Camera Group ($795), 8.4-in. touch-screen audio and media center, Garmin navigation.
+29P Charger R/T Plus Group ($2000), security alarm, Nappa leather seats, heated second-row seats, 8-way power driver and passenger seats, driver/passenger 4-way power lumbar support, heated/cooled front seats, front overhead LED lighting, driver and passenger lower LED lamps, 180-amp alternator; Driver Confidence Group ($995), blind-spot monitoring, rear cross path detection, high-intensity headlamps, exterior mirrors with courtesy lamps, rain-sensing wipers, smart-beam headlamps, Parkview rear back-up camera; Driver Convenience Group ($895), heated and ventilated front seats with driver memory, power-adjustable heated mirrors with memory, power-adjustable pedals with memory, power tilt/telescoping steering column with memory; Navigation/Rear Back-Up Camera Group ($995) Uconnect 8.4N with Garmin navigation, SiriusXM Traffic, SiriusXM Travel Link.

 *The data and content on this web site is subject to change without notice.
 Neither AOL nor any of its data or content providers shall be liable for errors in the content, or for any actions taken in reliance thereon.

 Low Rates on New and Used AutosPowered By Apply In One Easy Step »